InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

 sectionList : Array of Number, // the sections contained within the encoded GPP string as parsed from the header

 applicableSection: Array of Number, // Section ID considered to be in force for this transaction.
+The value should be 0 during stub/load.
 In most cases, this field should have a single section ID.
 In rare occasions where such a single section ID can not be determined, the field may contain up to 2 values.
+When no section is applicable, the value will be -1.

 gppString: String // the complete encoded GPP string

+pingData: object // see PingReturn
 }
 ```